eevanwong/6-Degrees-of-NBA/README.md

 > Here's how the past 29 Atlanta Hawks (2021-1982) teams are interconnected

-In terms of getting the information, I used axios for post and get requests from frontend to server, which communicated with the database.
+In terms of getting the information, I used Axios for post and get requests from the frontend to the server, which communicated with the database.

 ## Issues along the way

-I encoutered many issues that I hadn't considered until I encountered them head on.
+I encountered many issues that I hadn't considered until I encountered them head-on.

 The biggest issue was hosting.
 I have been searching for ways to host but it's very infuriating to be met with very complex systems (Google Cloud Platform gave me a headache) for such a relatively small database.
 I've still been searching for alternatives.